 Step 4 – Security Tips (Options)

-Here are some basic but important security tips for SFTP accounts in a productions environment.
+Here are some basic but important security tips for SFTP accounts in a production environment.

 - Run SSH server on a non-standard port

-- Make sure the firewall is restricted for specific IP addresses only
+- Make sure the firewall is restricted to specific IP addresses only

 - And keep the OpenSSH package up to date